 To be considered for admission to the MAcc program, applicants must meet all requirements for admission to a College of Business program (detailed above).
-All academic requirements of the College of Business program related to transfer credit and academic standing (see above under College of Business main section of the graduate section of this catalog) are enforced for the MAcc program.
+All academic requirements of the College of Business program related to transfer credit and academic standing (see the College of Business main section of this catalog) are enforced for the MAcc program.
 Students who are enrolled in or have completed the MBA at NKU and choose to pursue a MAcc may transfer up to 12 semester hours completed under the MBA to degree requirements of the MAcc.
 The following MBA courses may be transferred toward the MAcc